cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 If we were writing a program that uses `prompt()` to ask for an input value, how could the program check if the user clicked "OK" or "Cancel"?

+---

+What does the function return when a user clicks "Cancel" instead of "OK"?